rovin76/REACT-2/README.md

 ## Points To Remember :-
 - **state** :
    The state is a built-in React object that is used to contain data or information about the component.
 A component's state can change over time; whenever it changes, the component re-renders
+- **Props** :
+   These are properties.
+Props are used to pass data, whereas state is for managing data.
+Data from props is read-only, and cannot be modified by a component that is receiving it from outside